• Skip to primary navigation

 • Strawberry Soufflé Omelet with Caramelized Almonds

-A cross between an omelet and a soufflé, this beautiful, brunch-worthy egg dish is far easier to make than its name suggests.
+A cross between an omelet, and frittata, and a soufflé, this beautiful, brunch-worthy egg dish is far easier to make than its name suggests.

 Overhead of strawberry covered omelet in cast iron skillet.